Jan-Emig/Jan-Emig/README.md

 <h3>"Welcome to the present moment.
 Here.
 Now.
-The only moment there ever is.
+The only moment there ever is."<br>
-  - Eckhart Tolle"</h4>
+  - Eckhart Tolle</h4>

 - 👋 Hi, I’m @Jan-Emig
 - 👀 I’m interested in ...